 Assistant Editor of Earth Letter

-Clare will graduate in 2013 from Seattle University's School of Theology and Ministry with a Master of Arts in Pastoral Counseling.
-She is currently interning as a therapist with the Lutheran Counseling Network in Everett and Seattle.
-Clare is also a candidate for diaconal ministry with the Evangelical Lutheran Church of America and active member of Ballard First Lutheran Church in Seattle.
-She is pleased to remain involved with Earth Ministry as assistant editor of Earth Letter.
+In 2013, Clare earned her Master of Arts in Pastoral Counseling from Seattle University's School of Theology and Ministry.
+She is currently a therapist with the Lutheran Counseling Network in Everett and Seattle.
+Clare is also a deaconess candidate with the Evangelical Lutheran Church in America and active member of Ballard First Lutheran Church in Seattle.
+She is pleased now to remain involved with Earth Ministry as assistant editor of Earth Letter.